Dyalog/link/help/Link.Pause.md

 #### Result

-- one boolean per argument namespace:
-  - `1` if namespace was linked (and watching is now paused)
-  - `0` if namesapce was not linked (and Pause did nothing)
+- String describing whether each namespace was paused (success) or not linked (failure)